 Favours and décor

 When it comes to wedding favours and decorations, you have a few options to make your wedding more personalised as well.
 For one, you can make your own wedding favours – this not only helps you save on expense, it’s also a great personal touch.
-Make delicious take-home jam, preserves, or even cookies, and place them in bottles or containers with personalised labeling.
+Make delicious take-home jam, preserves, or even cookies, and place them in bottles or containers with personalized custom label printing.
 You can also opt for something as unique as donating to a charity.
 Instead of giving favours to your guests, you can donate the money you would have spent for this to your preferred charity, and the charity will usually send you cards or badges which you can then give to the guests, each stating that you have donated to the charity in place of a wedding favour.

 Another option for a more personalised wedding is to replace floral centrepieces with fruit.
 Rather than flowers, decorate your tables with fruit centrepieces – brown paper bags filled to the brim with berries, baskets full of pears and apples, and more.
 Not only will they look delightful – your guests can take them home or eat them right there and then as well.

 Your wedding venue can say a lot about how personalised your wedding is as well.
 Opt for a versatile venue which can accommodate smaller, more intimate gatherings, such as the Doncaster hotel, The Regent.
 Your dress also says a lot about you.
 When at a wedding dress shop, try to go with a more unique wedding dress that fits your personality and not with what is in style or trending.

 Image attributed to artur84/FreeDigitalPhotos.net